FC Ballkani: History

 The club was established in 1947 under the name Rinia by some athletes whose purpose was to participate in various competitions and tournaments that were organized at that time.
 In 1952, the club was registered and started competing in official championships.
 In 1965, it changed the name from KF Rinia to KF Ballkani after Suhareka Chemical and Rubber Industry took the ownership of the club.

 The club progressively climbed the Yugoslav league system reaching the Kosovo Provincial League in the season 1973–74.
 They were relegated, but returned in 1977 and remained in the league until the 1990s.
 Ballkani was one of the first clubs in Kosovo to leave the league system managed by the Football Association of Yugoslavia, and played instead in the not officially recognized parallel First League of Kosovo until 2000.

 In the league organized by the Football Federation of Kosovo, Ballkani played its first match against Liria at Studençan.
 In the youth levels of Ballkani, many prominent players from Suhareka started their careers, such as Ali Elshani, Arsim Llapatinca, Avni Bytyçi, Bekim Suka, Dervish Shala, Esheref Berisha, Fillim Guraziu, Gafurr Kabashi, Hajrush Berisha, Hevzi Shalaj, Isuf Asllanaj, Isuf Kolgeci, Lulzim Kolgeci, Musli Bylykbashi, Naser Berisha, Nexhat Elshani, Osman Ramadani, Rexhep Kuçi, Salih Hoxha, Urim Bylykbashi, Visar Berisha and many others who made a valuable contribution to the affirmation of football as well as other human values and some still give their contribution to football pitches as managers and in various sports posts.

-Under the guidance of Albanian coach Ilir Daja, Ballkani won three consecutive league titles in the seasons 2021-22, 2022-23 and 2023-24.
-Also, the club qualified for the group stage of 2022-23 UEFA Conference League and 2023-24 UEFA Conference League.
+After years of competing in the top tier of Kosovan football, Ballkani won their first league title in the 2021–22 season.
+Under the management of Ilir Daja, the team secured the trophy with several games remaining in the season.
+The club successfully defended their title in the 2022–23 and 2023–24 seasons, marking a period of domestic hegemony.